Seasonality Map for August, 2011

 To be clear, I do NOT think that seasonality alone is sufficient to justify a trade; however, all of the seasonality plays included in this report have been consistent enough that I do think they should be one of many tools in the trader’s toolbox.

-Some observations have been stronger than others, so I’ve rated the strength of each from -100% (most bearish) to +100% (most bullish).
-Very low ratings (+/- 25%) indicate the play has been very inconsistent and needs to be viewed with an extra skeptical eye.
+Some observations have been stronger than others, so I’ve rated each from -100% (most bearish) to +100% (most bullish).
+Very low ratings (+/- 25%) indicate the play has been inconsistent and should be viewed with an extra skeptical eye.

 This is a constantly evolving work and reader input is always appreciated.